 You don’t have to go out and buy special seed containers or pods to grow your plants.
 If you need to start the seeds inside, simply reuse old egg cartons or yogurt containers.

-Just wash them out and poke a whole in the bottom to help air flow and you have free containers to grow your seedlings!
+Just wash them out and poke a whole in the bottom to help air flow.
+You then have free containers to grow your seedlings!

 If you use cardboard egg cartons, you may not even need to remove the seeds to transplant them ( as long as the plant doesn’t require more space).
 The cardboard will decompose in the soil.